saltzm/cgen/README.md

 If I wanted to implement a way to enforce inheriting interfaces described by a JSON object (I don't, yet), it would probably only be an additional 50 lines or so.
 Inheritance of fields in a struct, or actual function definitions?
 Easy.
 Enforcing a consistent style across files in general becomes much easier.

 Another nice thing is that if you don't like writing raw JSON like this, it's fairly easy to create your own file format (or use an existing format like YAML) and convert it to JSON before running the generator.
 Building extra tooling around it shouldn't be difficult either.

-# Future work
-* Improving Makefile generation or switching to another build tool
-* Better integration with external projects
-* Building up a library of models and utilities
-* Experimenting with alternate file formats
-* Porting cgen to use the ruby version of ribosome (for ruby enthusiasts)